Skip to content

 Los colores del jardín

-Mi abuela tiene un jardín muy grande detrás de su casa.
-Hay muchas flores de diferentes colores: rosas rojas, tulipanes amarillos y margaritas blancas.
-Cada mañana, mi abuela sale con agua para regar las plantas.
+Mi abuela tiene un muy grande detrás de su casa.
+Hay muchas de diferentes colores: rosas rojas, tulipanes amarillos y margaritas blancas.
+Cada mañana, mi abuela sale con agua para las plantas.
 A ella le gusta cantar mientras trabaja.
-A veces, una mariposa azul visita las flores.
+A veces, una azul visita las flores.
 Mi abuela dice que las mariposas traen buena suerte.
 Yo la ayudo los domingos y ella me enseña los nombres de cada planta.
 El jardín huele muy bien y es mi lugar favorito.

 My grandmother has a very big garden behind her house.
 There are many flowers of different colors: red roses, yellow tulips, and white daisies.
 Every morning, my grandmother goes out with water to water the plants.
 She likes to sing while she works.
 Sometimes, a blue butterfly visits the flowers.
 My grandmother says that butterflies bring good luck.
 I help her on Sundays and she teaches me the names of each plant.
 The garden smells very nice and it is my favorite place.